deeppavlov/chatsky/docs/source/user_guides/context_guide.rst

-Another use case is leveraging the `misc` field (see below for a detailed description): pipeline functions or ``PROCESSING`` callbacks can write arbitrary values to the misc field, making those available for other context-dependent functions (see the `pre transitions processing tutorial <../tutorials/tutorials.script.core.9_pre_transitions_processing.py>`_).
+Another use case is leveraging the `misc` field (see below for a detailed description): pipeline functions or ``PROCESSING`` callbacks can write arbitrary values to the misc field, making those available for other context-dependent functions.

 .. code-block:: python
     :linenos: